-Starting in week 2, at the beginning of class, you will hand in a reflection on the week's readings.
+Starting in week 2, before the beginning of class, you will submit a reflection on the week's readings.
 The reflection will be 400-500 words in length for undergraduate students and 600-750 words for graduate students.
+The weekly QIPs must be submitted on brightspace before the beginning of the class in question; you cannot catch up later on QIPs that you have missed.